-The total size of the sample was 2 800 (all of them were contacted within the consumer tracking panel).
-Altogether, the return rate amounted to about 60% with N = 1718.
-This is an excellent result which is due to the fact that these households are used to returning their purchase data regularly.
+Altogether, the return rate from the sample of 2800 households amounted to about 60% with N = 1718.
+This is an excellent result, which is due to the fact that these households are used to returning their purchase data regularly.
 The general socio-demographics of the sample are closely comparable to the overall Austrian population.
 Therefore, the results are considered to be representative for the Austrian food market.

-4.1 Knowledge and Information Usage and Needs
+4.1 Knowledge and information usage and needs

-About 99% knew the AMA Quality Seal, which is comparable with the 98% of other studies (see above).
+Almost all, about 99%, knew the AMA Seal, which is even higher compared with other studies (see above).
 Most consumers already looked for general food related information (only about 14% are not looking at all for food related information).
-However, almost 2/3 of the respondents had never actively searched out any information about quality labels before.
-Most of them are simply not interested in doing so, or they suppose subjectively, that they already know at least something about the AMA Quality Seal (76% agree at least partially to the relevant statement).
+However, almost 2/3 of the respondents had never actively searched any information about quality labels before.
+Most of them are simply not interested in doing so, or they suppose subjectively, that they already know at least something about the AMA Seal (76% agree at least partially to the relevant statement).
 The overall knowledge about quality labels in general is considered to be even lower (56% agree).
-The interesting relationship here is that there is a positive correlation between (subjective) knowledge and trust in the Seal (r = 0.514).
-So the following hypothesis seems to be true: if consumers know more about a quality label, trust in these labels will increase.
+The interesting relationship here is that there is a positive correlation between (subjective) knowledge and trust in the quality label (r = 0.514).
+So the following hypothesis seems to be true: If consumers know more about a quality label, trust in the label will increase.

-Confirming the non-information seeking respondents, acquiring information about quality labels is too timeconsuming, respondents already feel sufficiently informed or they did simply not know that there are any information sources available, or where to look for info.
-Actually, the main sources of information concerning food are leaflets (e.g. distributed by AMA), peer groups (family and friends), newspapers, TV, and publications of consumer protection organizations (Figure 2).
+Confirming the non-information seeking respondents, acquiring information about quality labels is too time-consuming, respondents already feel sufficiently informed or they did simply not know that there are any information sources available, or where to look for information.
+Actually, the main sources of information concerning food in general are leaflets (e.g. distributed in order to inform about food quality aspects, provenience of food, nutrition, etc.), peer groups (family and friends), newspapers, TV, and publications of consumer protection organizations (Figure 1).